jmathai/jmathai.github.com/_posts/2026-08-25-getting-people-out-of-chat-and-into-scripture.md

 ---
 layout: post
-title: "My AI App Measures Success When People Stop Chatting With It"
+title: "Getting People Out Of Chat And Into Scripture"
 description: "Sojourn's goal is to get you out of the chat and into scripture.
 AI should point you to something better than itself."
 category: faith-and-ai
 logo:  skip